 High-priced Corporate Gift Ideas ($25 to $100)

-For special events, it's may be worth going the extra mile to get a special corporate business gift that people will cherish.
-One of the best gestures may be a limited-edition print.
+For special events, it's worth going the extra mile to get a special corporate business gift that people will cherish.
+One of the best gestures would be a limited-edition print.
 With the stamp of originality and aesthetic value, a beautiful and creative print will last a lifetime.